jbilander/sdbox/README.md

 ***

+### 3d-printing

+Check the README in the `hardware/DSM` folder

+***

 ### Howto build the spisd.device driver

-Check the readme in the sd folder.
+Check the README in the sd folder.

-For the lazy: There will soon be binaries under the "release" tab above.
+For the lazy: There will soon be binaries under the "releases" tab above.

 ***